Archive for category Software

 A Mac OSX version of the application was already announced a few months ago and it will soon be available on Mac App Store.

-I’m completing tests and, most of all, I find very comfortable the synchronization of the collection via iCloud with all my mobile devices “made by Apple“, or better “designed by Apple in California“.
+I’m completing tests and, most of all, I find very handy the synchronization of the collection via iCloud with all my mobile devices “made by Apple“, or better “designed by Apple in California“.

 Collectors using an iMac, MacBook or Mac mini can’t miss it!